mtdickey/mtdickey.github.io/_posts/2019-02-13-chargers_routes.md

 * Notes:
   * Route/Receiver combinations with fewer than 3 targets excluded.
-  * Success rate is defined as the percent of plays that gain: >= 33% of yards to gain on 1st down, >= 50% of yards to gain on 2nd down, and 100% of yards to gain on 3rd and 4th down.
+  * Success rate is defined as the percent of plays (regardless of who is targeted) that gain: >= 33% of yards to gain on 1st down, >= 50% of yards to gain on 2nd down, and 100% of yards to gain on 3rd and 4th down.

-Keenan Allen, the Chargers #1 receiver and Pro-Bowler, has his fair share of the top routes - taking 4 out of the top 5.
+Keenan Allen, the Chargers #1 receiver and Pro-Bowler, has his fair share of the top routes in terms of completion % when targeted - taking 4 out of the top 5.
 However, this table suggests that he may not be targeted as often as he should be.
 Although he ran a lot of crossing routes, he was only targeted 27% of the time.
 Meanwhile, Travis Benjamin was targeted on 5 out of 7 of his deep fade routes – a boom or bust play that only pays off about 40% of the time (and we have seen some recent examples of [when it doesn’t pay off](https://twitter.com/TomKCTV5/status/1039232683744870400)).
 If I’m the Chargers, I let Keenan run more of these slant/crossing routes.
 Although they're short routes, they are highly successful and can create a lot of yards after the catch.

 For Tyrell Williams, an unrestricted free-agent this offseason, and Travis Benjamin (who is rumored to be on the chopping block) these numbers don’t suggest their route trees were very effective in this 6 games stretch.
 Here’s to hoping the Chargers find new receivers to step up in their spots next season.